Best Mayan Ruins in El Salvador. Get to Know Them!

 Cihuatan Archaeological Site

-According to historians, the ancient city of Cihuatan began after the so-called Mayan collapse.
+Historians have noted that the ancient city of Cihuatan began after the so-called Mayan collapse.
 It became a regional capital between 900 and 1200 AD.

 San Andres Archaeological Site

-The San Andres archaeological site is one of the most important remains of pre-Hispanic civilization in the region.
+The San Andres archaeological site is one of the region’s most important remains of pre-Hispanic civilization.
 It is located about 32 kilometers from the capital city of San Salvador.
+Investigations suggest that, due to the richness of the soil, this city’s inhabitants were farmers.

 The archaeological findings at this site have revealed that this settlement had strong relations with the cities of Copan in Honduras and Teotihuacan in Mexico.